DavideBuffelli/A-Deep-Learning-Model-for-Personalised-Human-Activity-Recognition/README.md

 * Python 3.x
 * NumPy package
-* TensorFlow 1.5.x or greater
+* TensorFlow 1.5.x (haven't tested it with other versions)

 ## Acknowledgments